95mediawebsolutions/News-Portal-WordPress-Theme/README.md

 Preview Theme: https://news.95media.co.uk

-Kindly let me know to make the theme better.
+Kindly let me how to make the theme better.

 Thank you.